Students with a 3.5 GPA in the major and 3.3 GPA overall may apply for admission to the Honors Program.

 Senior Year (Fall or Spring):

 Students must complete a signed Special Studies Application to enroll in Music H195 and attach a project proposal.
-Forms are available for pickup at the reception area in 104 Morrison during business hours (Monday-Friday, 9am-12pm, and 1-4pm).
+Download application here or pick up a hard copy at the reception area in 104 Morrison during business hours (Monday-Friday, 9am-12pm, and 1-4pm).

 Students must submit the application and an outline of the research proposal for approval to their Music faculty sponsor prior to submitting to the Undergraduate Advisor.
 The project proposal should outline a specific plan and include the following information: